dreamcatcher-tech/network/ideas/Companies/Request for Public Company.md

 As a registered issuer this company could engage in the promotion of its stock where its stock acted as a proxy to [[Packets]] that were built to support the Dreamcatcher, or even start [[Issuing Packets as shares]] directly.

 Because a packet switched network must be resilient to failures of many nodes, the public company cannot hold any critical-to-function position in the network.
 It must be demonstratable and believable that the network would survive without the public company, and that even if that company turned hostile, the network would continue on unihibited, with the only loss being that of capacity.

+Everywhere we go where we promote our system to attract users, we are in the same breath promoting the public company, for people who like the idea but don't know how to make money from within it, so they just want to give us their money.